Toloka/docs/en/guide/_includes/faq/project-settings/validate-data.md

 For example: `var regexp = /^(https://www.myurl.com/).{4,200}$/`.

 You can also add a regular expression to the `input` field with the **string** type in the output data.
-Make the field mandatory.
+Make the field required.
 Then add the **Text input field** field in the task interface (in the HTML block) and specify the field name in the `name` attribute:

 ```html
 {{field type="textarea" name="input" width="270px" rows=5}}